libremesh/lime-packages/packages/pirania/Readme.md

 ## Under the hood

 ### Trafic capture
-`/usr/bin/captive-portal` sets up iptables rules to capture traffic.
+`/usr/bin/captive-portal` sets up nftables rules to capture traffic.
-It creates a set of rules that apply to 3 allowed "ipsets":
+It creates a set of rules and native nft sets:
 * pirania-auth-macs: authorized macs go into this rule. starts empty.
 * pirania-allowlist-ipv4: with the members of the allowlist in the config file (10.0.0.0/8, 192.168.0.0/16, 172.16.0.0/12)
 * pirania-allowlist-ipv6: same as ipv4 but for ipv6